ecmwf/ecflow/docs/ug/user_manual/python_based_suite_definition/debugging_suite_definition/script_generation.rst

 This is suitable when you are only concerned about the design and behaviour of your suite definition.

-It is only available with the ecflow :ref:`python_api`.
+It is only available with the ecFlow :ref:`python_api`.

-The ecflow python API can automatically generate the '.ecf' scripts for any definition.
+The ecFlow python API can automatically generate the '.ecf' scripts for any definition.

 The header and tail include that allows communication with the server